 Syrrah, also known as Shiraz, gains its fame from fine wines like Hermitage and Cote Rotie produced in the Rhone Valley, France.
 Other less expensive, very drinkable wines from the same region, like the Cote de Rhones can provide excellent quality for the price.
 Flavours and aroma differ immensely based on where the grape is grown.
 The major notes are black pepper, blackberry.
 Smoke.
 Inexpensive Shiraz produced outside of France – South Africa, South American.
 Australia.
 Example –.
 Can be a bit harsh and overpowering, though wine drinkers with bold tastes certainly enjoy them all the same.

 Widely-planted throughout the world, Grenache is used as a base for blends of great wines like the Chateauneuf de Pape.
 Since Grenache has a high sugar content, it's also used in sweet wine productions.
 Can lend aromas of berries, spice.
 Vanilla.
 The Spanish version of this grape, called “granacha”, is widely used in the wine production of Rioja and Priorat.
 Wines from these areas found in your local wine shop can range in price.
 Tend to be affordable and and very drinkable –.
 A good pick for a dinner party.

 Tempranillo is primarily grown in Northern Spain.
 Is often blended with Cabernet Sauvignon and/or Grenache to produce drinkable wines from Rioja and Ribera del Duero.
-Flavor elements include herbs and leather, strawberries.
+Flavour elements include herbs and leather, strawberries.
 Cherries.
 Price point compared to quality of the blends make these wines from Spain perfect for table wine or an inexpensive party gift.
-The leathery notes of most Rioja couples nicely with dried ground chilies used to flavor most tapas dishes.
+The leathery notes of most Rioja couples nicely with dried ground chillies used to flavour most tapas dishes.